-Utilize these handy tips for cleaning your drains, toilets, showerheads, faucets, and other plumbing items this spring!
+Utilize these handy tips for cleaning your drains, toilets, showerheads, faucets, and other plumbing maintenance items this spring!

 Many homeowners don't give a thought about cleaning their drains until they wake up to a rude shock in their property - overflowing sewer, clogged toilets and sinks.